fukuiretu/fluent-plugin-json-nest2flat/README.md

 * json_keys

     It is the key that you want to convert to a flat structure from JSON nested.
 It is more than one can be specified in a comma-separated.

+* ignore_item_keys

+    You specify the item that you want to ignore the key that is specified in the "json_keys".
+The format is JSON format.
+Please refer to the section of "Configuration" example of setting.

 # TODO